Robert

 Nina A. McCulloch, standing at right

-Edna D. Crouse, seated at left
+Edna D. Crouse,

 Florette M. Keeler, squatting at far left